puitiza/ecommerce/README.md

 ## About the Project

 This project demonstrates a microservices-based e-commerce platform using modern technologies:
-- **Spring Boot 3.0**: Framework for building microservices with Java 17 (planned upgrade to Java 21).
+- **Spring Boot 3.0**: Framework for building microservices with Java 21.
 - **Gradle**: Build tool for dependency management and multi-module project structure.
 - **Spring Cloud Config**: Centralized configuration management (see [config-server/README.md](config-server/README.md)).
 - **Eureka Server**: Service discovery for dynamic routing (see [service-registry/README.md](service-registry/README.md)).